We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 4: Switch off Your Appliances and Lights Again

 If you’re dealing with an overload, start by turning everything off and checking what could be on and probably causing the trip.
 Most overloaded breakers don’t turn off immediately.
 Instead, they try hard to power all the switches and outlets until they’re too heated and overwhelmed.

 Switch off all appliances connected to the breaker at once to prevent an electrical power surge when you reset it.
 You might need to start turning on the devices one by one several times to find the culprit.

 Step 5: Check the Input Wires

 Step 6: Reset the Circuit Breaker

 Once you’ve identified the faulty wire and fixed it, it’s time to reset the breaker and solve the problem entirely.
-To rest your breaker, simply turn “OFF” and “ON” again.
-The indicator lights will turn on, meaning that it is resetting.
-When the indicator light goes off, the process is complete.
-Alternatively, try testing the breaker using the test button.
-This will cause the breaker to turn off automatically.
-If it doesn’t trip, you need to replace it immediately.
+To reset your breaker, simply turn it to “OFF” and then “ON” again.

 Step 7: Replace Your Circuit Breaker